 Ideal for hot dry areas in the garden where not much else is growing.
 Great for rockeries and tough spots as long as it has full sun.
 Needs very little care once established.
 Will not flower until its second year.

 Allow plenty of room for the plant to spread as it will bush out and produce strong woody roots once established.
 Plant at least 14 inches apart.
-Cut down stalks in fall.
-Cutting plant back during the year will encourage more lush growth if leaf harvest is desired.
+Cutting back long flower stalks after the plant has completed flowering will encourage it to flower again and produce more lush leaves.
+Use leather gloves as the dried flower stalks can be quite prickly and the seed heads will stick to any surface they can.
+Cut back almost to the ground in later fall ready for the next springs growth.
 The gray green leaves provide a lovely contrast in most garden especially rockeries.
-A very tough plant Hardy zones 3-10.

 White horehound has been used for centuries to treat coughs, colds and lung infections.
 It is an expectorant and tonic and can safely be used in children as well as adults.
 It is often made into a candy or syrup to disguise the bitter flavor but can also be taken as a tea.
 The bitter tonic is used to help stimulate appetite and support stomach functions and can b used to help normalize heart rhythms.
 The root has been used as a remedy for rattlesnake bits.